-A. To provide awareness on the training needs of teachers training and to develop an inservice training plan.
+A. To provide awareness on the training needs of teachers' training and to develop and adopt an in-service training plan in conjunction with school administration.

-XVII.
+XVI.
 Needs Assessment, Program Development, and Proposal Writing;

-A. To increase knowledge and skill in conduction productive needs assessment information and data gathering in order to review and evaluate school programs;
+A. To increase knowledge and skill to assist school administrators in the conduct of productive needs assessment, information and data gathering in order to review and evaluate school programs;